Three-point stance: History

 Pop Warner first had his players use it.
 In 1899, the Columbia Lions were defeated by Warner's Carlisle Indians 42–0:

 In the Columbia game, the Indians used the crouching start for the first time in football history....
 Until that day the standard position for offensive backs, before the ball was snapped, was with feet well apart, body bent forward and hands on the knees.
 Warner figured that if sprinters could get a faster start with their hands on the ground, partially supporting their bodies, then the same method would increase speed in football.
 Warner had the Indians practice the crouching start for a long time in practice and then sprung the stance against Columbia.
 Soon all teams were using the crouch for both backs and linemen.

+Head injuries

+"Down" stances (one or both hands on the field) have a higher risk of potentially dangerous head accelerations of 20 g-forces than upright stances.
+Some players, especially offensive linemen, may experience 100 or more such accelerations during a single game.
+Avoiding the three-point stance can reduce the number of head accelerations significantly.

 In 2010, NFL Commissioner Roger Goodell raised the possibility of banning the stance from the game due to injury concerns.

+The US Pop Warner youth football program banned the use of three-point stance for younger players, beginning with players age 10 and under in 2019, in part due to concerns about children lowering their heads, resulting in more head injuries.

+The Spring League banned the stance for offensive linemen in 2020, when new information about its effect on head acceleration was released.
 The new XFL had proposed banning the stance for their inaugural 2020 season.
+As of 2021, the National Federation of State High School Associations (NFHS) had discussed but not proposed banning the three-point stance for their teenaged players.